Collaborate • Design • Inspire • Repeat

-Fabrication of detail parts and assemblies to support production or airline AOG/Critical spares requirements.
-Development and fabrication of complex temporary shop aid templates and tools when prints, templates or tools are not available.
-Includes the regular use of obsolete blueprints, advanced shop math, trigonometry, descriptive geometry (layout and lofting), geometric dimensioning and tolerancing (GD&T), and computer aided design (CAD).
+Fabricated parts and assemblies to support critical production and airline spares requirements, often with grounded aircraft standing by.
+This required development and fabrication of complex shop aid templates and tools, and included daily use of CATIA, advanced shop math, trigonometry, descriptive geometry (layout and lofting), geometric dimensioning and tolerancing (GD&T), and computer aided design (CAD).

 Jan.
 2013 - Dec.
 2016